davicara/civ-ipriot-smiley/knowledge_and_evidence.md

     > self.draw_mouth()
     > self.draw_eyes()
    > ```
-   > the super function calls the constructor of the first parent class so python intialises smiley first, as it appears first in the inheritance
+   > the super function calls the constructor of the first parent class so python intialises smiley first, as it appears first in the inheritance.
+It then draws the mouth and the eyes of the smiley.

 ### 2.3.
 Code style